ALYSHA

 • Focus

-We will clarify treatment goals at the beginning to hold us both accountable for working on the things that are important to you.
+We will clarify goals at the beginning to hold us both accountable for working on the things that are important to you.

 • ENGAGE